inspired99/vk-made-big-data-2022/README.md

-# vk-made-big-data-2022
-VK MADE 2022 Spring Big Data Course
+# Repository for HomeWorks at VK MADE 2022 Spring Big Data Course